 When my parachute opened I was jolted up to what seemed like sudden stillness.
 However I could not raise my head and when I managed to look up a little, I noticed the parachute ropes were all twisted.
 In a strangely calm state I recalled what I had learned from my training, and managed to swing myself round until they opened.
 It was only when I could catch my breath and look around, that my mind started to chatter, although quieter than normal.
 I told myself I ought to think about landing because although it did not seem like I was descending, as nothing was going past me and the ground still seemed a great distance away, I definitely was.
 My landing was not particularly elegant but I was exuberant as I lay in a vibrant green cabbage patch.
 “You’re in the cabbages!”, a young man in a boiler suit shouted as he ran over to me.

 What really helps bring us to the present, and lets us appreciate the present moment free from thoughts of the past and future, is curiosity.
+Going ahead and doing something anyway, regardless of what we might be feeling.
 Being curious with our experience can bring out its riches and let us see its challenges from a fresh perspective.
 Another quality that helps us keep us with our present moment experience is trust

 - trust that the future can look after itself for a while and we can enjoy and rest in the present.
 These are just two of the attitudes that we cultivate in our MBSR classes and mindfulness training.

 In my mindfulness classes this week, we have been exploring thoughts and the realm of thinking.
 It can be liberating to see our thoughts as mental events that happen in our minds, rather than things that are always true.
 Thoughts come and go, and can be observed.
 Even when I get taken away by my thoughts, as will always happen, with mindfulness practice there can then be a moment of awareness, when I remember that the voice in my head was just a thought that need not necessarily be acted on.